leanderseige/cover.boutique/README.md

 ![COVER.BOUTIQUE](images/cover.boutique.png)

 COVER.BOUTIQUE is a web application to create DIY inlays for transparent smartphone cases.
-COVER.BOUTIQUE is IIIF compatible.
+It runs in browsers on all devices and can be installed as a PWA (progressive web app).
+COVER.BOUTIQUE is IIIF compatible and extensible.

 * Idee: Mathilda Seige
 * Programmierung: Leander Seige